kubernetes/website/content/zh-cn/docs/tasks/administer-cluster/migrating-from-dockershim/find-out-runtime-you-use.md

 <!--
-If you want to change the Container Runtime on a Node from Docker Engine to containerd, you can find out more information on [migrating from Docker Engine to  containerd](/docs/tasks/administer-cluster/migrating-from-dockershim/change-runtime-containerd/), or, if you want to continue using Docker Engine in v1.24 and later, migrate to a CRI-compatible adapter like [`cri-dockerd`](https://github.com/Mirantis/cri-dockerd).
+If you want to change the Container Runtime on a Node from Docker Engine to containerd, you can find out more information on [migrating from Docker Engine to  containerd](/docs/tasks/administer-cluster/migrating-from-dockershim/change-runtime-containerd/), or, if you want to continue using Docker Engine in Kubernetes v1.24 and later, migrate to a CRI-compatible adapter like [`cri-dockerd`](https://github.com/Mirantis/cri-dockerd).
 -->
 如果你将节点上的容器运行时从 Docker Engine 改变为 containerd，可在